salma7483/octopus/README.md

 # octopus

+#name
-my name is Salma and I have a twin
+I'm Salma and I have a twin.